wijits36/hypercore-power-manager/README.md

 2. **Thresholds are monitored** — the daemon watches battery percentage and estimated runtime.
 As long as both remain above the configured thresholds, it stays in a holding pattern.
-If power returns now, the daemon resumes normal monitoring — the UPS handled it.
+If power returns now, the daemon resumes normal monitoring; the UPS handled it.
 3. **Shutdown triggered** — when either threshold is breached, the daemon begins graceful VM shutdown across all configured clusters via the HyperCore REST API.
-Once this begins, it runs to completion even if power restores — there is no safe way to partially reverse a VM shutdown sequence.
 4. **VMs stop** — the daemon waits for all VMs to reach a stopped state, up to the configured `vm_shutdown_timeout` per cluster.
 Any VM that does not shut down gracefully within this window is force-stopped.
 5. **Abort window** — after all VMs are stopped, the daemon waits for `host_shutdown_delay` seconds before powering off hosts.
 If power restores during this window, the daemon skips host shutdown and jumps straight to restarting VMs.
-No unnecessary outage.
 6. **Hosts power off** — if power has not returned, the daemon sends IPMI power-off commands to each host.
 The hosts go down; the daemon (running on a separate device still on UPS battery) stays alive and waits.